 For certain PA process types, providers can choose to upload electronic supporting information through the Portal.
 Files can be uploaded if the user selects a process type of 117 (Physician services), 124 (Dental services), or 125 (Orthodontic services).
 Photographs, X-rays and dental models may be uploaded through the Portal if the images are in a JPEG format or created with OrthoCad software (available free on the Web).
-Dental model OrthoCad files must be uploaded with an extension of ".3dm."
-JPEG files must be uploaded with an extension of ".jpg" or ".jpeg."
+Dental model OrthoCad files must be uploaded with an extension of ".jpg" or ".jpg."